top of page

 What is window tinting?

 Window tinting is the process of applying a thin film to the interior surface of glass windows.
-It serves various purposes such as reducing glare, enhancing privacy, and protecting against UV rays.
+It serves various purposes such as reducing glare, enhancing privacy and security, protecting against UV rays, and more.

 Q2

-The legality of window tinting varies by location.
+The legality of window tint varies by location.
 It's essential to check your local regulations regarding tint darkness, reflectivity, and placement to ensure compliance.

 Q3